English open to a FTA with Mexico, including the Bad Hombres – Whale Oil Beef Hooked | Whaleoil Media

 Seems Kumara Bill isn’t worried about the Bad Hombres in Mexico.
-Not will he let the new wall get in the way of a trade deal.
+Nor will he let the new wall get in the way of a trade deal.

 A bilateral agreement with Mexico could be on the cards if a multi-nation deal can’t be done to replace the Trans-Pacific Partnership.